odap-ac-uk/odap.ac.uk/researchers.md

 ### Data held

-The platform already contains a unique aggregation of UK sovereign data assets, including the complete data resources of the ISARIC4C/CO-CIN, GenOMICC, PHOSP and UK-CIC studies, together with viral sequence data from COG-UK, and linkage to NHS clinical records and structured clinical audit data.
+The platform already contains a unique aggregation of UK sovereign data assets, including the complete data resources of the [ISARIC4C](https://isaric4c.net/)/CO-CIN, [GenOMICC](https://genomicc.org/), [PHOSP](https://www.phosp.org/) and [UK-CIC](https://www.uk-cic.org/) studies, together with viral sequence data from [COG-UK](https://www.cogconsortium.uk/), and linkage to NHS clinical records and structured clinical audit data.
 This creates a unique opportunity to combine clinical, biological, genomics and virology research in as secure, openly-accessible framework.
 Manual curation of these linked datasets, in a single platform, is a key step to maximise data quality and usability.

 ### Compute power

-The platform is located at the UK National Supercomputer, and uses a range of capabilities from rom Private Cloud TRE infrastructure to large shared memory systems and massively parallel processing power.
+The platform is located at the UK National Supercomputer, and uses a range of capabilities from Private Cloud TRE infrastructure to large shared memory systems and massively parallel processing power.
 There is currently 2.5Pb of storage in use, expandable to many Petabytes as required.
 GPU servers are in place for massively-parallel applications such as genomics and image analysis

 An API structure has been built for real-time data sharing with other trusted research environments across the UK, and to facilitate efficient data pipelines to supply surveillance feeds to public health.